ampproject/amphtml/contributing/contributing-code.md

 We have a well-defined process for handling requests for changes to the **experimental**/**beta**, **stable**, or **lts** release builds.
 These changes are known as "cherry-picks".

+> Note: We do not support cherry-picks into the **nightly** release channel; in the event of security or privacy issues, a rollback is performed instead.

 **The bar for getting a cherry-pick into a live release is very high** because our goal is to produce high quality launches on a predictable schedule.

 **Keep in mind that performing a cherry-pick requires a significant amount of work from you and the on-duty engineer** and they can take a long time to process.